 The Islamist group has been active on the Sinai Peninsula since 2011 and was initially known as Ansar Beit al-Maqdis (Supporters of Jerusalem).

 It changed its name after it pledged allegiance to the Islamic State (IS) group in November 2014.

 At the start of July this year, Sinai Province staged a series of attacks against the army, whose scale and complexity observers said indicated the possibility of closer coordination with the IS leadership in Syria.

 Brian Fishman, a researcher at the New America Foundation in Washington, was quoted by the New York Times as saying that the coordination illustrated by the assailants - suicide bombers backed up by direct and indirect fire, well-aimed mortars used in combination with small arms, and simultaneous assaults in many places - was the strongest evidence yet of strategies also used by Islamic State jihadists in Syria and Iraq.

-Sinai Province is now thought to be aiming to take control of the Sinai Peninsula in order to turn it into an Islamist state run by the Islamic State group.
+Sinai Province is thought to be aiming to take control of the Sinai Peninsula in order to turn it into an Islamist province run by the Islamic State group.

 The number of active Sinai Province members is believed to be between 1,000 and 1,500.